 The start date for this post is as soon as possible after interview, although we will consider a later start date or staggered start for the right candidate.

-We are looking for an enthusiastic and committed cafe and kitchen co-ordinator to join our friendly, lively team.
+We are looking for an enthusiastic and committed cafe and kitchen co-ordinator to join our friendly, lively team providing the catering part of The Art House.

-With a love of vegetarian and vegan food preparation, you will be somebody who can work well with others, is happy to work alone if needed and own your own initiative.
+With a love of vegetarian and vegan food preparation, you will be somebody who is able to work collectively and use initiative.
 A friendly persona and clear communicator, you will be somebody who is genuinely passionate about The Art House’s mission.

 You’ll be supporting volunteers in the cafe and kitchen, making sure our food is cooked on time to the highest standards, making sure our high standards of hygiene and safety, customer service and food excellence are adhered to.